 Get a guide for the Usambara Mountains

 Firstly, get a guide for the Usambara Mountains Hike.
-We normally hike solo all around the world, but here’s a place where we would have gotten perilously lost many times.
+We normally hike independently all around the world, but here’s a place where we would have gotten perilously lost many times.

 How to get to Lushoto